ritratt/craesy/readme.txt

-craesy is a simple command line file encryption tool implemented in python.
+craesy is a simple command line file encryption tool implemented in python for Linux OS.
 It implements minimal functionality.

 Installation:
+1. Download as zip and extract.
-Run install.sh as su
+2. Run install.sh as su

 Encryption:
 craesy -e /path/to/file.file /path/to/encrypted/file.file